Somto-Lab/Collaboration-Board/README.md

 Activities designated as milestones are replicated on a collapsible left side panel.

-All data is storedon and retrieved from a MongoDB server.
+All data is stored on and retrieved from a MongoDB server.
 For testing, server address needs to be replaced with IP address to be used.

 Suggestions on improvements are welcomed.